 Pro Tip: We’re Experts at Virtual Offices

 We’re the experts at setting up professional virtual offices.
 Why not contact us to help you set up yours?
-Alliance Virtual Offices always delivers more than you expect.
+Our friendly, helpful staff will help set you up quickly and easily.

-Although you may spend most of your time working from home, coffee shops, or even your private yacht, a permanent, physical address is still necessary for almost every virtual business.
+Although you may spend most of your time working from home, or from anywhere, a permanent, physical address is still necessary for almost every virtual business.
 Here’s why:

 - Best practices require listing a physical address on your “contact us” page on your website.

-- SPAM regulations require you to provide a physical address on all mass email.
+- SPAM regulations require you to provide a physical address on all mass emails.

-- You should provide a physical address where people can send you “snail” mail, including signed contracts, checks and fan mail. 🙂
+- You should provide a physical address where people can send you mail.

 - Some lenders require an actual business address to process loan applications.